vdaas/vald/docs/user-guides/read-replica-and-rotator.md

 ### Read replica rotator

-The Kubernetes job to be responsible for the following processes
+The Kubernetes job handles the following processes:

 1. Creating a snapshot from the agent's PVC
 1. Generating a PVC for read replica from the snapshot